2020PB/police-brutality/reports/Oregon.md

 ### Indiscriminate shooting of less-lethal projectiles | July 21st

-Footage shows a federal officer firing a riot gun with a paintball frame - like a pepper ball round - at protestors gathered on the far side of the street.
-Some protestors are crouched behind signs and umbrellas, but there is no evident threat to the officer.
+Footage shows a federal officer firing a riot gun with a paintball frame - like a pepper ball round - at protesters gathered on the far side of the street.
+Some protesters are crouched behind signs and umbrellas, but there is no evident threat to the officer.

 tags: shoot, projectile, protester